Donavan Brazier: Professional

 Brazier turned professional after his NCAA victory, signing an endorsement deal with Nike and forgoing his three remaining years of collegiate eligibility.
-Brazier finished 19th in 800 meters at 2016 USATF Olympic Trials in 1:48.13.
+Brazier finished 19th in the 800 meters at the 2016 USATF Olympic Trials in 1:48.13.
 Donavan Brazier reconnected with his coach from Texas A&M University (Grenada’s top 400 m runner Alleyne Francique).
-At the 2017 National Championships, he followed Eric Sowinski's early kick into a breakaway position and held his pace as Sowinski faded to win his first National Championship, thus qualifying for the World Championships.
+At the 2017 National Championships, he followed Eric Sowinski's early kick into a breakaway position and held his pace as Sowinski faded to win his first national championship, thus qualifying for the World Championships.

 On August 29, 2019, Brazier set a new 800 meter personal best of 1:42.70 en route to winning the Diamond League meet in Zurich, Switzerland.
 In this race, Brazier demonstrated phenomenal finishing speed by overtaking Botswanan runner Nijel Amos in the last 30 meters, who had attempted the race at world record pace.

 On October 1, 2019, Brazier won the 800 meter at the World Championships in Doha, Qatar.
 His time of 1:42.34 was a championships record and a new American record, surpassing Johnny Gray's 1:42.60 from 1985.
 At the end of the season, Brazier was selected for the Jesse Owens Award.

 On February 8, 2020, Brazier set the American indoor 800 meter record in a time of 1:44.22.
-He opened his 2020 season, in a 1500 meters 2020 world lead of 3:35.85.
-In August he ran another 2020 world lead in the 800 meters of 1:43.15.
+He opened his 2020 season in the 1500 meters, running a world lead of 3:35.85.
+In August he ran another world lead in the 800 meters, with 1:43.15.

-On February 13, 2021, Brazier ran 1:44.21 in the 800m at the New Balance Indoor Grand Prix in New York City to lower his own American indoor record in the event by .01.
+On February 13, 2021, Brazier ran 1:44.21 in the 800 meters at the New Balance Indoor Grand Prix in New York City to lower his then-American indoor record (since broken by Josh Hoey in 2025) in the event by .01 seconds.
+The same year, Brazier had surgery to repair a fractured tibia.